pirafrank/fpiracom/README.md

 ## Web Analytics

 Configure the following environment variables at build time if web analytics have to be set.
-Don't set to disable.
+Don't set any of them to disable it.

 ```text
 ANALYTICS_GOOGLE='UA-1234567-1'